Bulgarian Cultural Traditions

 Surva, January 1, Vasilyovden (St Basil’s Day) is folk holiday Surva.
-The children make “survachkas”, decorating cornel-tree twigs – the tree which, according to folklore mythology, is first to awaken for new life after the winter.
+The children make “survachkas”.
+They decorate cornel-tree twigs.
+This tree, according to folklore mythology, is first to awake for new life after the winter.
 Early in the morning, the children tap everybody on the back, wishing them good health; they, in turn, give them presents.
-In some regions of Western Bulgaria, masked men called survakari, visit the homes, patting the owners on the back, pronouncing a blessing for health and fertility.
+In some regions of Western Bulgaria, masked men→survakari, visit the homes.
+Patting the owners on the back, they pronounce a blessing for health and fertility.

-Kukeru/Mummers is a century-old tradition, which roots are found in the ancient Dionysus mysteries.
-Groups of masked young men, dressed in sheep and goat skins and wearing bells on their waist, perform ritual games.
+Kukeru/Mummers is a century-old tradition, which roots we find in the ancient Dionysus mysteries.
+Groups of masked young men perform ritual games.
+They dress in sheep and goat skins and wear bells on their waist.
 These games symbolize the driving away of the dark forces of winter.
-The rhythmic clattering of the bells and ritual dances not only expel the evil forces, but is also aimed at bringing fertility in the coming farming season.
+This rhythmic bell clattering and ritual dances expel the evil forces.
+Mummers are meant to bring fertility in the farming season.
 The most famous mummers’ festival takes place in Pernik every end of January.
 Mummers’ groups from all over Bulgaria show their costumes and skills.
-The festival started in 1966 as a local carnival.
+The festival started in 1966.
 Now it is the biggest carnival event in Bulgaria.
-Many foreign masquerade groups join the two-day parade.
-The voice of the thousand bells and the colorful costumes, symbols of the eternally reviving Nature – such an event is worth a visit.
+The voice of the thousand bells and the colorful costumes are definitely worth a visit.

-Bulgaria has retained a great number of traditional celebrations.
+To start with, Bulgaria has retained a great number of traditional celebrations.
 Almost every week there is a folklore or religious celebration taking place somewhere in Bulgaria.
-Cultural events are held throughout the year.
+That is why you can find cultural events throughout the whole year.
 The Orthodox Easter is the most special of all religious festivities.
-The painting of eggs tradition survived even during Communism, when religious activities were not widely practiced.
-Minorities in Bulgaria also celebrate their traditional holidays, so Cultural events calendar is really rich.
+Decorating eggs Easter tradition survived even during Communist period.
+For Easter, it is customary to give each other decorated hard-boiled eggs.

 There are many sites in Bulgaria worth a visit.
 Nine of them have been given UNESCO World Heritage status: